 The Pass Life Lofts at Snoqualmie Pass, just east of Seattle, is a work in progress.
 Modern, three- and four-bedroom lofts are available as ski-in, ski out vacation rentals in winter, and as base camps for backpacking and other escapades in summer.
 A restaurant and brewpub are next door.
 “We want to do something bigger at Snoqualmie,” said Genenbacher, who himself lives nearby.

-Loge Camps’ Bend venture has me especially excited, and not just because the group is coming to my hometown.
+Loge Camps’ Bend venture has me especially excited, and not just because the group is in my hometown.
 I anticipate Loge Camps becoming a major player not only for budget-minded and environmentally astute outdoors lovers, but in the life of the Central Oregon community.

 As indicated by its partnership with COTA, Loge Entrada will not be an insular community.
 It will actually encourage bicyclists, hikers and trail runners to come through the property to access the extensive (and nationally renowned) Phil’s Trail system.

 By end of summer, when renovations are complete, a bar and café will be operating and an outdoor stage will offer live music on weekends.
 The company plans to “reinvigorate” the swimming pool and add an outdoor rock-climbing area.
 An EVO demo center will have ski and snowboard rentals available for winter trips to Mount Bachelor, the Northwest’s premier winter resort, just an 18-minute drive from the Loge Entrada.
 In summer, it will offer cruiser bikes that guests can take into downtown Bend, perhaps an 18-minute pedal.